V/Line VLocity: Accidents and incidents

 On 28 April 2006, set 2VL29 was involved in a collision at a level crossing at Trawalla while travelling from Ararat.
-It collided with a large triaxle road trailer carrying a 16-tonne block of stone and two heavy press machines.
+It collided with a large tri-axle road trailer carrying a 16-tonne block of stone and two heavy press machines.
 The front of the train withstood the impact with the trailer, but the press machines were thrown loose, striking and penetrating the cab.
 The incident caused two fatalities.
-At the time of the impact, three people were in the cab, the driver – who was seriously injured – and two off-duty Pacific National drivers – one of whom was injured, and the other killed.
-As the train continued through the crossing, the rear trailer swung around and the stone block was thrown off, striking and partially penetrating the side of the leading car 1129, killing the mother of the train driver, who had been travelling as a passenger.
-Forty others received injuries in the crash.
-The unit had been in service for seven days before the accident.
+At the time of the impact, three people were in the cab: the driver, who was seriously injured, and two off-duty Pacific National drivers, one of whom was killed and the other injured.
+As the train continued through the crossing, the rear trailer swung around and the stone block was thrown off, striking and partially penetrating the side of the leading car 1129, killing one passenger and injuring forty others.
+The unit had only been in service for seven days before the accident.
 After the accident, both cars were taken to Newport Workshops for examination.
 Carriage 1129 suffered the most damage and was written off.
-Carriage 1229, having received relatively minor damage, was sent to Bombardier, Dandenong for repairs.
-It was later renumbered 1241 and marshalled together with new cars 1141 and 1341.
+Carriage 1229, having received relatively minor damage, was sent to Bombardier in Dandenong for repairs.
+It was later renumbered 1241 and marshalled together with new cars 1141 and 1341 with set 2VL29 struck off the register.

-On 5 May 2006, VLocity set 2VL4 travelling on the 09:38 service from Southern Cross to Ararat collided with a car at the protected Rockbank level crossing near Melton.
+On 5 May 2006, set 2VL4, travelling on the 09:38 service from Southern Cross to Ararat, collided with a car at the protected Rockbank level crossing near Melton.
 Thirty train passengers and the driver of the car were taken to hospital.